 Why Mix Codeine and Alcohol Together?

 Both of these neurotransmitters are tied to mood, so when they are more available to the brain, the person feels better and happier.
 However, once the drugs wear off, the reduction in these neurotransmitters can lead a person to feel depressed; the reward system, fed primarily by dopamine, may cause a person to compulsively seek out the drugs that made them feel good in the first place.
-This leads to addiction.
+This may lead to addiction.

 Purple Drank, Sizzurp, Lean: Deadly Codeine and Alcohol Cocktails